dotsara/link-log/README.md

 ### 28 August-03 September

-_Cross-country season is back in full-swing, so my available brain power to remember to look up random things is rather diminished._

 * **starboard**, _n._ I know _that_ it's the right side (facing forward) of a ship, but I was always forgetting to look up the why.